Meaningful and Relevant

 When we engage the community across all aspects of high school, we radically reinvent the role at the center of learning: that of the teacher.

 Most people look back at the times of profound learning in their lives and realize that those moments didn’t often happen with a classroom teacher.
-In addition to their incredible classroom teachers, TNS students will learn from 50-70 other adults every year as part of their experience at The New School: artists, entrepreneurs, and community activists who visit the school each week as part of our Speaker Series; professors and grad students at Emory, Georgia Tech, and Georgia State; business leaders and computer programmers; world famous actors and environmental visionaries.
+In addition to their incredible classroom teachers, TNS students will learn from close to 100 other adults every year as part of their experience at The New School: artists, entrepreneurs, and community activists who visit the school to work with students; professors and grad students at Emory, Georgia Tech, and Georgia State; business leaders and computer programmers; world famous actors and environmental visionaries.
 These are the experiences that stick with young people, that inspire them, that make them eager to launch themselves out into the world.

 When we engage the community across all aspects of high school, we radically reinvent the role at the center of learning: that of the teacher.